5 Easy-To-Miss Apostrophe Errors

 Now, we only have a single possessive, making the sentence much clearer.

-If your brief does not allow for substantial edits like the one above, moreover, you can still leave a comment noting the issue and suggesting a change that will address it.
+If your brief does not allow for substantial edits like the one above, however, you can still leave a comment noting the issue and suggesting a change that will address it.

 Proofreading for Punctuation